robertofem/CycloneVSoC-examples/FPGA-hardware/DE1-SoC/FPGA_DMA/README.md

 Description
 ------------
 This project implements a double port On-Chip RAM (FPGA-OCR) and a DMA Controller Core (available in Qsys) controller in the FPGA.
-Its purpose is to test the DMA Controller and serve as example to use it.
-With the connections of the DMA COntroller ports data can be copied from the FPGA-OCR to some memory in the HPS.
+Its purpose is to test the DMA Controller in the FPGA and test writing/reading to HPS using the FPGA as master.
+The project comes with DMA Controller write port connected to FPGA-OCR and read port connected to HPS.
+Therefore data can be copied from HPS to the FPGA-OCR.
+If you want to move data in the oposite direction switch the connectiion of write and read port in DMA Controller.
 This project is a modification of the DE1-SoC Golden Hardware Reference Design (GHRD) available in the DE1-SoC CD-ROM documentation.

 The OCR configured in the FPGA has the following characteristics:

 * Implemented using embedded 10kB memory blocks.
-* Size = 1kB, the maximum power of two feasible in DE1-SoC board.
+* Size = 1kB..
 *  Data_size is 128bits.
 The bigger the data size the faster the data rates achieved so 128 bits is selected cause it is the maximum of the bridge where it is connected.
 *  Double port.
 One port is connected to the HPS-to-FPGA bridge so the processor can access it.
 Its address relative to the HPS-to-FPGA bridge is 0x0 (0x00000000 in Qsys).
 The physical address to be used from processor is threfore the sum of the beginning of the HPS-to-FPGA bridge (0xC0000000) plus the Qsys address (0x0).
-The second port is connected to the read port of the DMA Controller core at address 0x0 too.
+The second port is connected to the write port of the DMA Controller core at address 0x0 too.

 The DMA Controller Core has the following characteristics:
 * The 32-bit control bridge is connected to the HPS-to-FPGA bridge at address 0x10000 so the processor can control it.
 Therefore the physical addresss of the component as seen by the processor is again the sum of the bridge address (0xC0000000) plus the DMA Controller address (0x10000) equal to 0xC0010000.